 In terms of strategy implementation, we took important steps in relation to the large RES project in Kozani.
 We completed the acquisition and secured funding with especially favorable terms and the tangible support of international capital markets and the EBRD.

 At the same time, we continued and increased our contribution towards facing the pandemic, especially in terms of supporting the National Health System, with notable increase of the testing capacity, as well as strengthening the ICU system.

 The environment is expected to remain difficult in the coming months, with expectations for a substantial improvement after mid-2021.
 The fragile recovery in the oil market is not enough to return to previous levels and our objective remains to effectively manage the Covid-19 impact on our activities and performance in the best possible way.
 At the same time, despite the structural issues in the energy market, we intend to take advantage of this period to implement our growth plans to cleaner energy, as well as to accelerate the digital transformation in our activities, in order to improve the Group’s position in the future.”

-D) Key highlights for each of the main business units:
+Key highlights and contribution for each of the main business units in 3Q20 were:

 REFINING, SUPPLY & TRADING

 - Refining, Supply & Trading 3Q20 Adjusted EBITDA at €17m.